Nic Jones: Biography

 On 28 February 1982, (age 35), Jones was involved in a serious road traffic accident.
 Returning home by car after a gig at Glossop Folk Club, on the road between Peterborough and March in Cambridgeshire, Jones, tired, inadvertently drove into a lorry pulling out of Whittlesea brickworks.
 He suffered serious injuries, including many broken bones and brain damage, and required intensive care treatment and hospitalisation for a total of eight months.
 His injuries left him with permanent physical co-ordination problems, unable to play the guitar as well as before, and no longer able to play the fiddle at all.
 The accident effectively ended his career as a touring and recording professional musician.

 Jones now lives in Devon and continues to play guitar and write songs for his own pleasure and enjoys playing chess.
 His wife Julia set up the record label Mollie Music which has issued four albums of re-mastered live recordings from Jones's early career.

-The accompanying book to the Topic Records 70 year anniversary boxed set Three Score and Ten lists Penguin Eggs as one of the classic albums. with "the Humpbacked Whale" from the album as the first track on the first CD in the set and "Clyde Water" from Game Set Match as track seven on the seventh CD.
+The accompanying book to the Topic Records 70 year anniversary boxed set Three Score and Ten lists Penguin Eggs as one of the classic albums. with "The Humpback Whale" from the album as the first track on the first CD in the set and "Clyde Water" from Game Set Match as track seven on the seventh CD.

 On 5 August 2010, after an absence of 28 years, Jones made a return to the stage.
 He appeared at an event dedicated to his music at Sidmouth Folk Week.
 Jones sang three songs with one of his former bands Bandoggs, and commented that he would "consider performing again – but wanted to sing his own songs."
 In 2012, Jones (with musicians Joseph Jones – Nic's son – and Belinda O'Hooley) performed his first solo concerts for 30 years at the Warwick, Cambridge, Wadebridge and Towersey folk festivals.
 On 22 September 2012, Jones was presented with The Gold Badge of the English Folk Dance & Song Society, at a special concert at Cecil Sharp House, London.
 It is the highest honour the E.F.D.S.S. can confer on a musician.
 On 30 January 2013, Jones was named Folk Singer of the Year at the BBC Radio 2 Folk Awards.
 On 23 August 2013, the Nic Jones Trio (comprising him, Joseph Jones and Belinda O'Hooley) performed on the opening night of that year's Shrewsbury Folk Festival, in the course of which it was announced from the stage that it was to be their final performance.